You are here

 Dear Duke Engineering Alumni,

-The power of our Engineering alumni network is driven by all of you.
-We hope that you will consider signing up for one of the opportunities below, as your engagement will help drive an enriched experience for our current students and for other alumni.
+A few of the new opportunities for alumni to get engaged are highlighted below.
+We hope that you will consider signing up for one or more of these, as your involvement will help drive an enriched experience for our current students and for other alumni.

 Unless specifically noted otherwise, all opportunities can be remote and aren’t limited based on your geographic location.